mdgriffith/ui-animation/README.md

 The main purpose of this rewrite was to change the API to use a list based api vs the pipes based api that was used previously.
 I also wanted to take the time to really polish the API.

 I've filed a number of issues on this repo on design points that I would love feedback on.
-Please reply to them if you have any thoughts or submit any additional issues if you've thought of something I've missed!
+Please reply to them if you have any thoughts or submit an issue if you've thought of something I've missed!

 ## Modules